growi-dev/blog_content/_drafts/What-Who-Why.md

 ---
 # Hello World
 Hi there.
 This is an experiment for me.
-I am usually not one for putting opinions out t
+I am  not one for putting opinions out there to people I don't know personally.
+My jabs are usually directed to the deserving.

 ## What
 software architecture